Move goods faster, reduce customs delays

 - After receiving the payments, we will obtain IOSS VAT number.
 This will take 1 working day.

-- To provide to us monthly sales data customer can choose: connection via Eurora API (machine-to-machine via endpoint); enter data manually through Eurora Self-Service Portal; upload standard file in Self-Service Portal.
+- To provide to us monthly sales data customer can choose: connection via Eurora API (machine-to-machine via endpoint); send Excel standard file or using our app developed for third-party platforms.

 - For monthly services we will issue an invoice in the beginning of the month.